nobodyme/reddit-fetch/README.md

 ## grab-pictures

 A python program to fetch the pictures of a given subreddit, wrote it when I was looking for some wallpapers to download.
 It grabs the pictures and puts them in a folder under the name of the supplied subreddit.
+You can find the related [medium article here]((https://medium.com/@naveenkumarspa/using-python-for-your-desktop-wallpaper-collection-focused-on-beginners-a66451d25660)).

 ### Run